DARPA-ASKEM/terarium/packages/client/graph-scaffolder/README.md

 # graph-scaffolder
-graph-scaffolder provides SVG/DOM scaffolding:
+graph-scaffolder provides SVG/DOM scaffolding to do graph-ish things
 - SVG/DOM hierarchies + data-binding via D3
-- Basic boiler-plate functions such as pan/zoom, highlighting
+- Basic boiler-plate functions such as pan/zoom, highlighting, navigation
 - Hooks for building custom events

 Note: graph-scaffolder is _not_ a layout engine.
 It can leverage a layout function, provided that the algorithm produces output in the format below.